sergeyenin/i18n-active_record/README.md

 Thats it!
 You are great!
 Now each user can set his own translations, and your app will looking for it in database and take it from yaml file if user haven't translation for same key.

-Here you can browse [example app](https://github.com/Kamrad117/i18n-active_record-example) with implementation from readme.